bgoodman90/Credit_Card_Fraud_Detection/README.md

 ## Initial Analysis

 This data set looks pretty clean at a first glance.
 No missing values.
+31 features (including Class) and 284807 total cases.

+The data is highly imbalanced as one can see here:

+Number of non-fraudulent transactions: 284315

+Number of fraudulent transactions: 492

+Fraudulent transactions make up a very small 0.17% of the data.